People

 Patrick Sydow— Ph.D. student in Applied Environment Plant Science Program (started Fall 2022)

-Prior to joining the lab as a Fellow in the Root Resilience Cohort, Patrick studied Biology at the College of Charleston.
-His past research experiences include examining the role of auxin-related genes in the development of Root System Architecture (RSA) in Arabidopsis thaliana and cultivating unique halophytes at an indoor saltwater agriculture startup.
+Before joining the lab as a Fellow in the Root Resilience Cohort, Patrick studied Biology at the College of Charleston.
+His past research experiences include examining the role of auxin-related genes in developing Root System Architecture (RSA) in Arabidopsis thaliana and cultivating unique halophytes at an indoor saltwater agriculture startup.
 At Penn State, Patrick is interested in utilizing traditional crop model systems such as Maize and Medicago to determine the genetic drivers of root-rhizosphere interactions in changing climates.
 Patrick is co-advised by Ruairidh Sawers–another faculty member in the Department of Plant Science.

 Karin Burghardt— look alike- beware!